projetmbc/for-writing/palcol/contrib/products/README.md

 ### The 'palettes' folder <a href="#MULTIMD-GO-BACK-TO-TOC" style="text-decoration: none;"><span style="margin-left: 0.25em; font-weight: bold; position: relative; top: -.5pt;">&#x2191;</span></a>

 This folder is used to store palettes provided as files using the specific implementation chosen.
 Each file name gives the name of the palette.
-For example, on October 10, 2025, the `palettes` folder contained the following items defining three palettes named `BlindFish`, `GasFlame`, and `GroovyRainbow`.
+For example, on October 14, 2025, the `palettes` folder contained the following items defining three palettes named `BlindFish`, `GasFlame`, and `GroovyRainbow`.

 ~~~
 - palettes
     * BlindFish.lua
+    * BurningGrass.lua
     * GasFlame.lua
+    * GeoRainbow.lua
-    * GroovyRainbow.lua
+    * PastelRainbow.lua
 ~~~

 In this folder, for example, we had the following `BlindFish.lua` file generated mainly by the `extend.py` file, which we will discuss soon.